moon-mint/moonmint_pre/README.md

-# preregistry_app
+# alephkazam
-The integration that will help bring more adoption of IC from Web2
+The pre production version of the Alephkazam App on Aleph Zero